Rachel Gregg is a multidisciplinary artist based in Exeter NSW

 I have traveled the pathways of the performing arts, visual arts, arts administration, animal rescue/rehabilitation and motherhood.
 My current practice combines traditional drawing and watercolour painting with digital techniques, to create equal parts authentic and ethereal pieces.

-I feel incredibly fortunate to live and work under the vast skies of the Southern Highlands, NSW, Australia, respectfully acknowledging that we are on irreplaceable Gundungurra Country.
+I feel incredibly fortunate to live and work under the vast skies of the Southern Highlands, NSW, Australia, respectfully acknowledging that we are on magical and irreplaceable Gundungurra Country.

 H I G H L I G H T S